 This is not just a carbon frame.
 Our frames are made from the combination of the best carbon and graphite industrial fibers used in the spacecraft industry.
 Add handcrafted tube-to-tube connections, Ti-drop outs and modern finishing materials and you will be presented with a state-of-the-art product.

-We are proud to be part of the ESA BIC incubator run under the aegis of the European Space Agency.
-Participation in this business incubator gives us a unique opportunity to tap into a vast scientific knowledge base and opens doors to a network of exclusive partners.
-This brings remarkable possibilities of growth and development bringing us to totally new horizons of technological advancement.
+We are proud to be part of the ESA BIC incubator, run under the aegis of the European Space Agency.
+Participation in this business incubator gives us a unique opportunity to tap into a vast scientific knowledge base and opens the doors to a network of top notch partners.
+This gives us amazing possibilities of growth and development and takes us to totally new horizons of technological advancement.

-Creating a beautiful frame is not just about making an accurate seam or knowing how to lay carbon fibres.
-It needs dexterity of human hands, individualized approach and scrupulous craftsmanship of each involved profession.
-During the 32 hours it takes to make a Festka frame, it goes through no fewer than 11 pairs of careful hands.
-We believe this is the only way to create a perfect bicycle frame which will excel in both beauty and functionality.
+Creating a beautiful frame is not just about making an accurate seam or knowing how to weave carbon fibres.
+It needs dexterity of human hands, an individualized approach and perfect craftsmanship of every profession involved.
+During the 32 hours it takes to make a Festka frame, it goes through no fewer than 11 pairs of skillful hands.
+We believe this is the only way to create a perfect bicycle frame which will excel both in terms of beauty and functionality.

 90° ensures the shape stability of the tube.
 This layer prevents the deformation of the tube.
 In technical terms it provides the maximum bending moment in relation to the stability of the wall.

 45° angle maintains the tube’s torsional stability and prevents its mechanical damage,

 0° maintains the stiffness of the tube in axial bending.